 SOAR’s goal is to return all birds to the wild.
-However, once healed, not all birds are able to survive in the wild and be released because of limited to no vision or being unable to fly.
+However, once healed, not all birds are able to be released because of limited to no vision or being unable to fly.
 These birds may become part of the ‘educational ambassador team’ here at SOAR.

 SOAR provides educational programs featuring their non-releasable birds of prey.
 These programs are adaptable to any age audience indoors or out.
 SOAR can provide educational programming throughout Iowa thanks to our network of experienced environmental educators.

 Live bird presentations are effective educational tools that make lasting impressions on any audience.
 Invite the SOAR educators for a unique educational experience filled with age-appropriate information and activities for your school, youth group, or public event.
 SOAR maintains all necessary US Fish & Wildlife Service and Iowa Department of Natural Resources permits.

 All SOAR programs stress our mission of raptor rehabilitation, education, and research and are adapted to your specific needs as best we can.
 Watch either of these YouTube videos to learn more about our education programs (these videos were taken at a showcase of talent for Iowa public libraries in 2014): Terrie or Linette

 - Predator and prey relationships,